Mengyangjp/install_guide/install_gromacs_on_wsl2.md

-# Install gromacs-2023 on WSL2
+# Install gromacs-2023 and Amber 20 on WSL2

 This is a installation guide about installing gromacs-2023 and amber 20 on WSL2 with cuda-11.6.